 Most soft-sided options accommodate cats up to 15-16 pounds comfortably, though larger versions exist for bigger felines or multiple cats.
 The included fleece pads in many models provide a cozy surface that can be removed and washed, which your cat will appreciate during longer trips.

-Hard-sided carriers represent the classic style many of us grew up with, and they’re still around because they genuinely work.
+Hard-sided carriers represent the classic style many of us grew up with, and they’re still around because they work.
 Constructed from sturdy plastic with metal doors, these carriers offer unmatched durability and security.
 If your cat is an aggressive scratcher or tends to panic severely during transport, hard plastic won’t give way to frantic claws.

 The two-door design has revolutionized hard-sided carriers.
 Traditional front-loading can be stressful for cats who don’t want to be pushed into a dark space.
 Carriers with top-loading doors solve this problem by letting you gently lower your cat in from above, which feels less threatening.
-Some nervous cats actually prefer the enclosed feeling of hard-sided carriers, they can’t see the scary stuff happening outside.
+Some nervous cats prefer the enclosed feeling of hard-sided carriers, they can’t see the scary stuff happening outside.

 Cleaning is remarkably straightforward with hard plastic.
 After an accident or a drooling session, you can wipe everything down or even hose it out if needed.
 The carriers usually split into top and bottom sections, which makes thorough cleaning even easier.
 This feature also means you can use the bottom half as a familiar bed at home, helping your cat associate the carrier with positive experiences rather than just vet visits.